Corynaeus: Name

 Early English translations of the Aeneid also vary in their spelling of Corynaeus' name.
-Thomas Twyne's 1584 completion of Thomas Phaer's translation of the Aeneid changed Corynaeus' name to "Sir Chorinee".
-Academic Steven Lally writes that it transforms it from an epic name into one which takes on "a peculiarly English sound, almost a low or clown-like familiarity".
+Gavin Douglas' Eneados (1513) spelled the name "Choryneus" in books six and nine, and "Chorineus" in book twelve.
+Thomas Twyne's 1584 completion of Thomas Phaer's translation of the Aeneid changed Corynaeus' name to "Sir Chorinee", which academic Steven Lally described as having "a peculiarly English sound, almost a low or clown-like familiarity" in contrast to the epic sounding Latin form of his name.
 John Dryden's 1697 loose translation calls him "Old Chorineus" in book six, and "Priest Chorinæus" in book twelve, while omitting the name of Asilas' victim in book nine.